 DNA tests are simple, painless tests.
 Samples are collected by using a cotton swab that resembles a Q-tip.
 The sterile swab is gently rubbed inside the mouth to collect a saliva sample, and the DNA is compared to the child's DNA.

-To learn more about establishing paternity and your rights under California law, don't hesitate to contact the San Diego family law attorneys at Claery & Green, LLP.
+To learn more about establishing paternity and your rights under California law, don't hesitate to contact the San Diego family law attorneys at Claery & Hammond, LLP.